 This article was posted on Monday, November 26th, 2007 at 11:01 pm and is filed under Countries & Cultures, Douglas Florian, English, France, French, Languages, Languages, Learning, Mama Lisa, Poetry, Reading, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply